Giskard-AI/giskard/README.md

     # The pre-processor can be a pipeline of one-hot encoding, imputer, scaler, etc.
     preprocessed_df = data_preprocessor(df)
     return clf.predict_proba(preprocessed_df)

+# Wrap your Pandas DataFrame with Giskard.Dataset (test set, a golden dataset, etc.).
+Check the dedicated doc page: https://docs.giskard.ai/en/latest/guides/wrap_dataset/index.html
+giskard_dataset = giskard.Dataset(
+    df=df,  # A pandas.DataFrame that contains the raw data (before all the pre-processing steps) and the actual ground truth variable (target). target="Survived",  # Ground truth variable
+    name="Titanic dataset", # Optional
+    cat_columns=['Pclass', 'Sex', "SibSp", "Parch", "Embarked"]  # Optional, but is a MUST if available.
+Inferred automatically if not.
+)

 giskard_model = giskard.Model(
     model=prediction_function,  # A prediction function that encapsulates all the data pre-processing steps and that could be executed with the dataset used by the scan.